AlyonaMinina/RoPod.Hardware/README.md

   **Step 4.
 Place the glasses into the slots:**
  - The chambers and lids models have ca 0.18mm deep slots for the coverslips
- - Add a drop of super glue to two corners of a glass.
+ - Add a small drop of super glue to two corners of a glass.
 This will secure the glass' position during printing
  - Use forceps and patience to carefully place the glass into its slot.
 Make sure it does not stick upwards or sideways
  - Press down on the the corners with glue and hold for a few seconds. sic! wear gloves! superglueing oneself to a 90C- hot print bed is not a good way to start your day

  <br/>
  <br/>